calistajlee/cse15l-lab-reports/Lab_Report_1/lab-report-1-week-2.md

 ## Trying Some Commands
 * Now that you have successfully remotely connected, you can try some commands.
 * Running the command `ls` in the terminal lists all of the computer files and directories in Linux.
 * Running the command `cd perl5` changes the current working directory.
-After running the command ls, * I have a perl5 folder and by running `cd perl5`, I change my directory to this folder.
+After running the command `ls`, I have a perl5 folder and by running `cd perl5`, I change my directory to this folder.
 * Running the command cd .. changes the directory to the parent folder.

 *In this picture, I ran the commands `ls`, `cd perl5`, and `cd ..`*